Have any studies have been done on diet change for children with ASD?

-The GFCF diet has been promoted as a treatment for the core symptoms of autism as well as the gastrointestinal (GI) symptoms that might be present in children with ASDs.
+The GFCF diet has been promoted as a treatment for the core symptoms of autism as well as the gastrointestinal (GI) symptoms that might be present in Autistic children.
 The rationale (though unproven scientifically) for this treatment is that GI and behavioural symptoms of autism originate from an impaired ability to break down dietary proteins present in gluten and casein, which results in the formation of chemicals that cross the intestinal membranes, enter the bloodstream, and damage the brain.

-This hypothesis was recently tested in a number of rigorous studies, all failing to show that children with ASDs have “leaky guts”.
+This hypothesis was recently tested in a number of rigorous studies, all failing to show that Autistic children have “leaky guts”.

-While anecdotal reports of improvement in ASD symptoms with the GFCF diet are common, controlled studies have been limited.
-Based on preliminary findings, available research data do not support the use of GFCF diet as an effective treatment for individuals with ASDs.
+While anecdotal reports of improvement in Autism symptoms with the GFCF diet are common, controlled studies have been limited.
+Based on preliminary findings, available research data do not support the use of GFCF diet as an effective treatment for Autistic individuals.
 No research study, so far, addressed the crucial issue of potential harm of GFCF diets.
-However, researchers agree that dietary intervention might alleviate gastrointestinal distress in a subgroup of children with ASDs who are affected by GI problems.
-Currently, we don’t know how many children with ASDs show concurrent GI symptoms.
-While the existence of a gastrointestinal disturbance specific to persons with ASDs (e.g., “autistic enterocolitis”) has not been established, many children with ASDs, just like children without ASD, might suffer from gastrointestinal symptoms.
-Since children with autism are impaired in their ability to communicate their discomfort, pain associated to GI symptoms might increase the likelihood that serious problem behaviours such as aggressiveness or self-injurious behaviour might occur.
-Therefore, addressing the GI symptoms might result in significant behavioural changes (e.g., reducing challenging behaviours).
+However, researchers agree that dietary intervention might alleviate gastrointestinal distress in a subgroup of Autistic children who are affected by GI problems.
+Currently, we don’t know how many Autistic children show concurrent GI symptoms.
+While the existence of a gastrointestinal disturbance specific to Autistic persons (e.g., “autistic enterocolitis”) has not been established, many Autistic children, just like non-autistic children, might suffer from gastrointestinal symptoms.
+Since Autistic children may experience difficulties in communicating their discomfort, pain associated to GI symptoms might increase the likelihood that serious problem behaviours such as aggressiveness or self-injurious behaviour might occur.
+Therefore, addressing the GI symptoms might result in significant behavioural changes (e.g., reducing distress behaviours).

-When children with ASDs present with GI symptoms, a thorough evaluation should be conducted (as would be undertaken for individuals without ASDs who have the same symptoms).
+When Autistic children present with GI symptoms, a thorough evaluation should be conducted (as would be undertaken for non-autistic individuals who have the same symptoms).
 This subgroup of children might benefit from appropriate dietary intervention.
 However, given the real hardships associated with implementation of a strict GFCF diet, additional studies are needed to assess risk factors and possible markers that identify individuals who might benefit from these diets.
 Families must consider the implications of further dietary restriction in a child who may already have a limited food repertoire.
 Because bone loss has been reported in children on the GFCF diet, consultation with a registered dietician is recommended before foods are eliminated from the child’s diet.
-Proper nutrition is as important for people with ASDs as it is for anyone else.
+Proper nutrition is as important for Autistic people as it is for anyone else.